JosephByronLane/SortingAlgorithms/README.md

-A file I made a while ago to try and implement a MergeSort algorithm in Python.
+A few sorting algorithms I made a while ago.